Thomas Mott Osborne: Commander at Portsmouth

 In 1916 Josephus Daniels, the Secretary of the Navy at the likely suggestion of Assistant Secretary Franklin Delano Roosevelt, an ally of Osborne from his years in New York State reform politics, commissioned a report on conditions at the Portsmouth Naval Prison in Kittery, Maine.
 Osborne again investigated conditions by living inside the prison like any other inmate.
 He found a facility in desperate need of his reforms.
 In a speech at the Twentieth Century Club in New York City, he denounced "degrading" uniforms and "absurd" procedures: "When the men return from working on the seawall, a place where they could not possibly obtain anything but sand, boulders and seaweed, they are stripped and searched."

 In July 1917, now a lieutenant commander in the U.S. Navy, he took up the position of commander of the Portsmouth Naval Prison, a post he held for two and a half years.
-It was during these years Osborne, as senior officer, met and mentored Austin MacCormick.
-Austin MacCormick would continue after Osborne's death in 1926 to publish his seminal work, "The Education of Adult Prisoners" in 1931.
-MacCormick would also become Dean of Criminology at U.C.
-Berkeley and executive director of Osborne Association, a prison reform organization still active to this day.

-During his tenure at Portsmouth, Osborne also met and became a long-term mentor to prisoner and future author Victor Folke Nelson.
-In 1921, it would be Osborne who would convince Nelson to turn himself in after escaping from Charlestown State Prison in Boston.
+It was during these years that Osborne, as a senior officer, met and mentored Austin MacCormick.
+Osborne also met and became a long-term mentor to prisoner and future author Victor Folke Nelson.
+In 1921, Osborne convinced Nelson to turn himself in after escaping from Charlestown State Prison in Boston.

 Later career

-His books, public speaking and notoriety helped end the so-called "rule of silence," floggings and other prisoner abuses common in U.S. prisons at the time.
-But Osborne's cherished prisoner self-government plan, the "Mutual Welfare League," vanished soon after his death in 1926.
-His initial experiments had been greeted by the press largely with derision, but over the course of his life he won grudging admiration from both the press and the public.
+His books, public speaking, and notoriety helped end the so-called "rule of silence," floggings, and other prisoner abuses common in U.S. prisons at the time.
+But Osborne's cherished prisoner self-government plan, the "Mutual Welfare League," vanished soon after he died in 1926.
+His initial experiments had been greeted by the press largely with derision, but over the course of his life, he won grudging admiration from both the press and the public.

-Death
+Personal life

+He married Agnes Lithgow Devens in 1886.
+His wife died of cancer just a few months after giving birth to their fourth son on March 26, 1896.

 He died on October 20, 1926, in Auburn, New York.
 He was buried in Fort Hill Cemetery in Auburn dressed in a Portsmouth prison uniform.